Our 2013 Board of Directors

 Mr. Hooper is Chairman of Millennium Group Holdings, and a board member of Joint Venture: Silicon Valley Networks, where he developed the Next Silicon Valley Initiative: Convergence of Biotech, Nanotech and Information Technology, and served as Chairman of the Technology Convergence Consortium.
 Mr. Hooper is a member of the Licensing Executive Society's executive Healthcare Committee and past member of the Board of Trustees.
 He also is a member of the Board of Directors of Accera, Inc., a biopharmaceutical company specializing in Alzheimer's disease; a member of the Board of Councilors of the College of Letters and Arts and Sciences at the University of Southern California; and is on the Scientific Advisory Council of the Technology Commercialization Project Program at the University of Utah.
 Mr. Hooper also is a Commercial Reviewer for the National Science Foundation and is a venture partner in Velocity Venture Capital.

-He received a bachelor's in marketing from San Jose State University, and a master's in business administration from the University of Southern California.
-Mr. Hooper has served on the Sutter Health Sacramento Sierra Region Board of Directors since 2009 and currently serves as the Vice Chair of the Finance and Planning Committee.
+Mr. Hooper has served on the Sutter Health Sacramento Sierra Region Board of Directors since 2009 and currently serves on the SSR/SMF Governance, Nominating & Compliance and Governance committees as well as serves as the Chair of the SSR/SMF Finance & Planning Committee.

 Scott Howell | back to top